 When candidates information becomes available, review the Youth Observer Candidates information (you may also print out a PDF), watch the candidates' videos, and discuss the candidates as a group.
 Use whatever decision making process works for the youth in your congregation to make your voting choice.
 Each congregation will give one complete set of votes for the one-year term candidates and another complete set of votes for the two-year term candidates.
 They may give all their votes to a single candidate in each term, or split their total allotted votes among different candidates in each term.
 Then the congregation submits their ballot as a group.
 You have the choice to submit via an online ballot or a printed ballot.

-When the voting process opens in mid-March, complete the online ballot per the directions listed on the ballot, using the Voting Formula and Voting Process above.
+When the voting process opens, complete the online ballot per the directions listed on the ballot, using the Voting Formula and Voting Process above.

 - Print out the paper Youth Observer Voting Ballot (PDF)).
 If you have more than 20 youth participating in this voting process, you will need to print out more than one ballot, but do not exceed your total allotted votes within each Youth Observer term among all your ballots.